hardope/DSA/README.md

 ## Singly Linked List

-Each Node in the singly linked list contains a data field and a link to the next node, while the last node link field contains a null value.
+Each Node in the singly linked list contains a data field and a link to the next node, while the last node link field contains a None value.

 #### Disadvantages
 * Nearly Impossible to move backwards